guard/guard/README.md

 Try to figure out where the issue belongs to: Is it an issue with Guard itself or with a Guard implementation you're using?

-When you file a bug, please try to follow to these simple rules if applicable:
+When you file a bug, please try to follow these simple rules if applicable:

 * Make sure you run Guard with `bundle exec` first.
 * Add verbose information to the issue by running Guard with the `--verbose` option.